 However, there is an environmental impact of these pods being thrown away.
 You can opt into recycling schemes and some companies are urging customers to use compostable pods.
 With all the good intentions, sadly lots do still end up in landfill.

 With the Bialetti stovetop coffee maker there is no such guilt or responsibility.
 Simply discard the used coffee (it's 100% biodegradable) and wash the pot.
 There are replacement seals available so if looked after properly your little trusty pot will provide years of service with zero impact on long-term landfills.
 If you're into gardening you can even use the used coffee grounds as fertiliser for your soil.

 The first ever coffee machine

 Italian's are the true kings of coffee, with the first known machine for making espresso built by Angelo Moriondo of Turin, Italy.
 That machine was patented in 1884, but quickly followed by an improved version by another Italian, Luigi Bezzera in 1903.

 It wasn't until 1933 when Hungarian-Italian Francesco Illy invented the first automatic coffee machine, named The Illetta.
 Instead of using water pressure, the new and improved coffee machines used steam.
-This design has become the basis of today's espresso machines and the basic principal hasn't changed since.
+This design has become the basis of today's espresso machines and the basic principle hasn't changed since.

 If you are thinking of buying a Bialetti as a wonderful gift for someone I would suggest the Multi Coloured Bialetti Moka Pot a Moka pot that is adorned with the red, white and green of the Italian Flag, it makes for a fun spin on the original aluminium.